 The battery in the tow vehicle is the primary source to operate the brake system in a towable trailer.
-The battery in the tow vehicle is the primary source to operate the brake system in a towable trailer.
 The breakaway switch is the safety part of your trailer's electrical brake system.
 This system will apply the brakes of the trailer should it become loose or detached from the tow vehicle.
 Keep the battery and charging system in good working condition to ensure available power when needed.
-A 12-volt battery must be installed on the trailer to power the breakaway switch.
-This is required by law in many states.
-Condition to ensure available power when needed.
 A 12-volt battery must be installed on the trailer to power the breakaway switch.
 This is required by law in many states.